trustgraph-ai/trustgraph/README.md

 - **Hybrid Retrieval:** When an agent needs to perform deep research, it first performs a **cosine similarity search** on the vector embeddings to identify potentially relevant concepts and relationships within the knowledge graph.
 This initial vector search **pinpoints relevant entry points** within the structured Knowledge Graph.
 - **Context Generation via Subgraph Traversal:** Based on the ranked results from the similarity search, agents are provided with only the relevant subgraphs for **deep context**.
 Users can configure the **number of 'hops'** (relationship traversals) to extend the depth of knowledge availabe to the agents.
 This structured **subgraph**, containing entities and their relationships, forms a highly relevant and context-aware input prompt for the LLM that is endlessly configurable with options for the number of entities, relationships, and overall subgraph size.

-## Knowledge Packages
+## Knowledge Coress

-One of the biggest challenges currently facing RAG architectures is the ability to quickly reuse and integrate knowledge sets. **TrustGraph** solves this problem by storing the results of the data ingestion process in reusable Knowledge Packages.
-Being able to store and reuse the Knowledge Packages means the data transformation process has to be run only once.
-These reusable Knowledge Packages can be loaded back into **TrustGraph** and used for GraphRAG.
-Some sample knowledge packages are available for download [here](https://github.com/trustgraph-ai/catalog/tree/master/v3).
+One of the biggest challenges currently facing RAG architectures is the ability to quickly reuse and integrate knowledge sets like long-term memory for LLMs. **TrustGraph** solves this problem by storing the results of the data ingestion process in reusable Knowledge Cores.
+Being able to store and reuse the Knowledge Cores means the data transformation process has to be run only once.
+These reusable Knowledge Cores can be loaded back into **TrustGraph** and used for GraphRAG.
+Some sample knowledge cores are available for download [here](https://github.com/trustgraph-ai/catalog/tree/master/v3).

-A Knowledge Package has two components:
+A Knowledge Core has two components:

 - Set of Graph Edges
 - Set of mapped Vector Embeddings

-When a Knowledge Package is loaded into TrustGraph, the corresponding graph edges and vector embeddings are queued and loaded into the chosen graph and vector stores.
+When a Knowledge Core is loaded into TrustGraph, the corresponding graph edges and vector embeddings are queued and loaded into the chosen graph and vector stores.

 ## Platform Architecture